What are Your Potential Defenses to HealthCare Fraud Charges?

 Voluntary Disclosure – The agencies that oversee federal fraud and abuse laws have incentives to self-report violations, including a reduction in payments owed.
 However, there are risks with self-reporting and an experienced lawyer can help you determine if that is an appropriate avenue for you.

-The federal government had implemented immediate COVID-19 waivers, which loosened some health care fraud regulations.
-If you being investigated under investigation, call one of our national healthcare fraud lawyers for immediate help.
+The federal government implemented immediate COVID-19 waivers, which loosened some health care fraud regulations.
+If you are being investigated under investigation, call one of our national healthcare fraud lawyers for immediate help.

 Help Immediate Help from Aggressive HealthCare Fraud Defense Lawyers